hharnisc/test-harness/README.md

-# Test Harness
+# UI Harness
-The `test-harness` package running in a Meteor app.
+The `ui-harness` package running in a Meteor app.